-313. The risk assessment concludes that the proposed commercial release of this GM ILTV vaccine poses negligible risks to the health and safety of people and a negligible to low risk to the environment as a result of gene technology.
+316. The risk assessment concludes that the proposed commercial release of this GM ILTV vaccine poses negligible risks to the health and safety of people and a low to moderate risk to the environment as a result of gene technology.

-314. The risk management plan concludes that the identified negligible to low risks can be managed to protect the health and safety of people and the environment by imposing risk treatment measures.
-Licence conditions are proposed to prevent the concurrent administration of vaccine with different ILTV strains and restrict the vaccination to healthy birds.
+The risk management plan concludes that the identified low to moderate risks can be managed to protect the health and safety of people and the environment by imposing risk treatment measures.
+Licence conditions are imposed to prevent the concurrent administration of vaccine with different ILTV strains and restrict the vaccination to healthy birds.